 INTRODUCTION

-Horror has always been favoured by the mainstream audience due to its ability to connect to the audience’s horrific past experiences.
-On the same note, Brittany (2017, p.93) explains the connectivity between horror films and audience’s experiences as “horror films relay horrific experiences to an audience through modes of character-driven storytelling.”
+This article considers and analyses the role of the Nenek Kebayan in selected films of Malaysian origin, including the American-produced film The Conjuring.
+Horror as a genre has resonated with popular consciousness because it taps into the collective psyche and the fears contained within that psyche.
+Xavier Aldana Reyes (2016, p.7) writes that the word etymologically derives from “the Latin verb horrere, to tremble or shudder” and comments that horror is used in texts and narratives to “generate fear, shock or disgust” and a combination thereof.
+One may ask why an author or director may wish to excite such feelings in the reader or audience, and this question may be inferred in this article’s interrogation of the haunted house narrative in horror movies of Malaysian origin.
+Brittany (2017, p.93) writes that the connectivity between horror films and audience’s experiences as “horror films relay horrific experiences to an audience through modes of character-driven storytelling.”
 Here, each character plays an important role in experiencing, exploring and delivering the hauntings in the film to the audience.
 Furthermore, horror film productions explore and exploit real-life horror experiences in order to create and bridge meaningful horrific experiences between the audiences and the characters (Kaay and Vander Kaay, 2013, p.7).
-Other than relaying the horror experiences to the characters it is also important to observe the horror figures in the films as they are the crux of every horror films.
-In the general run of things, especially in the Malaysian context the Pontianak or perhaps the Langsuir commonly appear as the apex ghost in countless horror films especially in the haunted house setting.
-Typical appearance of the Pontianak or the Langsuir terrorizing and inhabiting haunted houses such as in the film Puaka Balai Gombak by Wan Hafiz in 2015 and Villa Nabila by Syafiq Yusof in 2015.
-Both films tell a group of supernatural enthusiastic attempt to prove the existence of Pontianak and Langsuir, unfortunately they met their demise during their supernatural endeavours.
-Although these two supernatural figures commonly appear in numerous horror films and settings, there is another horror figure who have equal footing with the Pontianak and Langsuir, which is the Nenek Kebayan (The Witch).
-The primary intention of this paper is to discern the role of the Nenek Kebayan’s in the haunted house setting in Malaysian and Hollywood haunted house films.
-In unravelling this predicament this paper deploys the Structural Uncanny Haunted House Framework (SUHHF) as the choice of framework to investigate behaviours and nature of the Nenek Kebayan in delivering spectral disturbances towards the inhabitants of the house.
-Additionally, this paper also analyses on the Nenek Kebayan in claiming spaces of the house’s parameter.
+In the general run of things, especially in the Malaysian context, the Pontianak or perhaps the Langsuir commonly appear as the apex ghost in countless horror films especially in the haunted house setting.
+Typical appearances of the Pontianak or the Langsuir terrorizing and inhabiting haunted houses may be found in films such as Puaka Balai Gombak by Wan Hafiz in 2015 and Villa Nabila by Syafiq Yusof in 2015.
+Both films tell of a group of supernatural enthusiasts’ attempt to prove the existence of Pontianak and Langsuir, unfortunately they met their demise during their supernatural endeavours.
+Although these two supernatural figures commonly appear in numerous horror films and settings, there is another horror figure who possesses equal footing with the Pontianak and Langsuir, which is the Nenek Kebayan (The Witch).
+The primary intention of this paper is therefore to discern the role of the Nenek Kebayan in the haunted house setting in haunted house films of Malaysian origin.
+In unravelling this predicament, this paper deploys the Structural Uncanny Haunted House Framework (SUHHF) as the choice of framework to investigate behaviours and nature of the Nenek Kebayan in delivering spectral disturbances towards the inhabitants of the house.
+This article interrogates the ways in which the figure of the Nenek Kebayan is central in the haunted house motif within the three horror films selected as the corpus for this research.
 Three horror films have been identified that have the element of the Nenek Kebayan and the haunted house which are Congkak directed by Ahmad Idham (2005), Al-Hijab directed by Pierre Andre (2011) and The Conjuring directed by James Wan (2013).
-The criterions upon choosing the stated corpus are the appearance of the Nenek Kebayan and the haunted house as the primary setting, as it is used to analyse the Nenek Kebayan’s haunting behaviour in relation to the haunted house.
+Although James Wan’s The Conjuring was produced in the United States of America, the director himself is of Malaysian origin, and in acknowledging this fact, he is included within this corpus and the witch in the film is read as a cognate of the Nenek Kebayan.
+The criterion for choosing the stated corpus are the appearance of the Nenek Kebayan as a motif (or in the case of The Conjuring, a cognate of the Nenek Kebayan)and the haunted house as the primary setting, as it is used to analyse the Nenek Kebayan’s behaviour and influence within the haunted house.

 LITERATURE REVIEW